mtzfactory/job_helper/README.md

 $ npm install
 ```

-Before running anything, you have to add one project in [Firebase](https://console.firebase.google.com) and edit the configuration in `app.module.ts`.
+Before running anything, you have to add one project in [Firebase][firebase] and edit the configuration in `app.module.ts`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.